Maclay74/tiny-screen/README.md

 ![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?style=for-the-badge&logo=figma&logoColor=white)
 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

 Currently the project is in active development phase, but not even close to be working.
-Feature set is shaped, but the implementation is on very early stage.
+Feature set is shaped, but the implementation is on a very early stage.

-Solution consists of the main application (TinyScreen) and plugins.
+The solution consists of the main application (TinyScreen) and plugins.
 Currently only sources of games (such as Steam or EGS) are supported as plugins.

 It's on Godot and C#.